095056/Luis/Donate.md

 - Agnostic Apollo ([@agnostic-apollo](https://github.com/agnostic-apollo)) is today the main developer and maintainer of the android apps.
 See [Donations.md](https://github.com/agnostic-apollo/agnostic-apollo/blob/main/Donations.md) for how to donate.

--  Xeffyr ([@xeffyr](https://github.com/xeffyr)) makes contributions to all the repositories, and has set up the scripts for package builds and hosting.
-Donate ETH to `0x3CC8F61862e5c3Ad62A7eea0c3048853FA31af23` or TRX to `TLj9RmJYSoWYm1Ux7fP6xBwkViHCWwfUDM`.

 - Grimler ([@grimler91](https://github.com/grimler91)) makes contributions to all the repositories.
 Donate ETH to `0x09D42e7518f5bF6eF173c536Ad8e87c973615A9D`, or through [liberapay](https://liberapay.com/grimler).

 - Landfillbaby ([@landfillbaby](https://github.com/landfillbaby)) makes contributions to all the repositories, but mostly concerns herself with package updates.
 Donate through [liberapay](https://liberapay.com/landfillbaby) (preferred) or [Ko-fi](https://ko-fi.com/landfillbaby).